 We can lower cortisol levels in the body by exercising and participating in enjoyable activities that cause the brain to release endorphins.

-Hiking Boosts Mood and Creativity
+Hiking Boosts Your Mood and Sparks Creativity

 Hiking is a fantastic way to improve your mood.
-It gets you outdoors, spending time in nature, and away from the hustle and bustle of urban city life.
+It gets you outdoors, spending time in nature and away from the hustle and bustle of urban city life.

 Fresh air and exercise are both great mood boosters.
 Additionally, wandering through nature and appreciating your surroundings is a phenomenal way to unplug and boost creativity and happiness.

-Hiking in general also provides an incredible opportunity to meditate while walking in nature.
+Hiking, in general, also provides an incredible opportunity to meditate while walking in nature.

 Very few people in history have ever finished a hike in a worse mood than before they started.

-Hiking Improves Sleep Quality
+Hiking Leads to Better Sleep Quality

 Not only is hiking for mental health a great way to get some exercise and fresh air, but it can also improve your sleep quality.